neovibrant/MouseDesktopSwitcher/README.md

 2. Use it to create an exe from the `MouseDesktopSwitcher.ahk` file from this repo.

 ## Customization
 No customization is supported.
-If you want to change anything, you need to change the ahk script and compile for AutoHotkey.
+If you want to change anything, you need to change the ahk script and compile it with AutoHotkey.
 Read their documentation, it's a pretty simple syntax.